15kone/Java-Projects/README.md

 # Java-Projects
-The java projects I've made myself
+The java projects I've made myself that GitHub butchers the indentation of.
-I have no idea why GitHub ruins my indentation.